kpsdev1/The-Recipe-Blog/README.md

 - When logged in some of the links change, like the **Login** becomes **Logout** and the **Registeration** link is removed and **Wine** link added.
 - The Navbar background is green with the Navigation links and logo in white colored text.
 - On large to xx-large screens the navigation bar is in the center of the page and is sized by the bootstrap [container-lg](https://getbootstrap.com/docs/5.0/layout/containers/) class.
-- The active page(page that the user is current on) is displayed in bold text, this makes it stand out much more and is clear to the user which page they are on.
+- The active page (page that the user is currently on) is displayed in bold text, this makes it stand out much more and is clear to the user which page they are on.
-- When on medium to small screens the navigation menu changes to burger menu which shows all the nav links when clicked on.(second screenshot below)
+- When on medium to small screens the navigation menu changes to burger menu which shows all the nav links when clicked on (second screenshot below).

 ![Nav bar](readme-docs/images/navbar.jpg)